 Paint me pretty

 Hire a cover artist, one who will bring your vision to life.
 My books are both eBooks and POD (Print on Demand).
-If you’re planning on the same, you need a cover artist to create your cover, spine, and back cover.
+If you’re planning on the same, you need a cover artist to create your great book cover, spine, and back cover.

 Depending on your demographic, boost your Facebook (Twitter, Instagram, etc.) presence.
 Choose one to focus on and at least a secondary one.
 (Choose too many and you’ll go nuts.)